FranciscodeMaussion/Classroom-Refolder/README.md

 # Classroom-Refolder

-For Google Classroom I have some toubles identifying a student work, so I decide it to make a folder for each student in each appointment.
+When using Google Classroom, I had some trouble id each student's work.
+So I thought it was a good idea to make a personal folder for each student in each appointment.
-That is how I can download all the appointment folder in a zip without lossing the student identity.
+This way, when I download the appointment folder in a zip, I don't lose the student's identity.

 ## Config
 Use the .gs and for activators, use 2: `unStarModified()` first, and some hours later `main()`.